 Is it safe to buy colored contacts online?

 All colored contact lenses should be purchased through a reputable source, whether online or in the store.
 If you’re purchasing from an online retailer, make sure that they require you to fill out or submit your prescription.
 These are the manufacturers that are approved by the FDA and will not sell you counterfeit lenses that could potentially use questionable ingredients and materials.

 How do colored contacts affect your vision?

-A prescription doesn’t necessarily mean you also require a corrective prescription for near or far sightedness.
+A prescription doesn’t necessarily mean you also require a corrective prescription for near or far-sightedness.
 You can still wear colored contact lenses safely even if you don’t typically wear glasses or corrective lenses.
-A doctor of optometry will conduct a quick and painless eye examination to make sure your eyes are healthy and then they will provide you with a proper prescription custom to the lense brand you’re looking to purchase.
-This prescription will mean that your colored contacts will fit your unique eye shape properly so you can wear them safely without making your eyes susceptible to scratches, injury and infection.
+A doctor of optometry will conduct a quick and painless eye examination to make sure your eyes are healthy and then they will provide you with a proper prescription custom to the lens brand you’re looking to purchase.
+This prescription will mean that your colored contacts will fit your unique eye shape properly so you can wear them safely without making your eyes susceptible to scratches, injury, and infection.

-Lastly, as with all contact lenses, colored contact lenses need to be safely cleaned, stored, and cared for so that your eyes stay healthy and injury free.
+As with all contact lenses, colored contact lenses need to be safely cleaned, stored, and cared for so that your eyes stay healthy and injury-free.
 Wash and dry your hands before handling them so you remove any dirt, bacteria, or other oils that could build up.
-To further reduce the risk of eye injury, make sure you use fresh lenses that aren’t expired, and proper and fresh lens care products.
+To further reduce the risk of eye injury, make sure you use fresh lenses that aren’t expired and proper and fresh lens care products.